 Registration and Reporting

-- The main objective of the Registration and Reporting Section is to establish and maintain a public register and reporting framework for charities operating in the Republic of Ireland.
+- The main objective of the Registration and Reporting Unit is to establish and maintain a public register and reporting framework for charities operating in the Republic of Ireland.

 - This includes the maintenance of the public Register of Charities, maintenance of the online reporting system for registered charitable organisations, the processing and assessment of applications for inclusion on the Register, and the provision of support and guidance to organisations applying or considering applying for registration.

 Compliance and Enforcement

 - The Compliance and Enforcement Business Unit is responsible for monitoring and ensuring compliance by charities with the provisions of charities legislation, in particular the Charities Act 2009.

 - As part of this process, Compliance and Enforcement receives concerns regarding charities and organisations from the public, and provides both a dedicated concerns helpline and an on-line concern form on the Charities Regulator website.
 This process is underpinned by the Concerns Policy, which is publicly available on www.charitiesregulator.ie.